 - Weak pelvic floor muscles

-Most common in older adults and children, rectal prolapse often goes away on its own, and can be treated at home through increased water intake and a change in diet that includes more fruit, vegetables, and fibrous foods.
+Most common in adults over 40 years old and in children, rectal prolapse often goes away on its own.
+It can be treated at home through increased water intake and a change in diet that includes more fruit, vegetables and fibrous foods.
 But if a person’s condition does not improve, surgery may be required.
 One type of surgery is laparoscopic rectopexy.

-People suffering from this ailment can have their condition evaluated and treated at Tampa General Hospital’s Endoscopy Center.
-Named one of America’s Best Hospitals for Gastroenterology & GI Surgery by U.S. News & World Report in 2017-18, Tampa General provides highly personalized care and a vast array of treatment options for rectal prolapse.
+If you have rectal prolapse, you can have your condition evaluated and treated at Tampa General Hospital’s Endoscopy Center.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
+Plus, because our multidisciplinary team includes gastroenterologists, surgeons, physicians and other medical specialists, we offer highly personalized care and a vast array of treatment options for rectal prolapse.